 Governor’s Office – News Release – Brig.
-Gen. Roy J. Macaraeg first known Filipino Soldier to attain rank of General Officer in Hawaiʻi Army National Guard historyPosted on Oct 10, 2019 in Latest News, Press Releases
+Gen. Roy J. Macaraeg first known Filipino Soldier to attain rank of General Officer in Hawaiʻi Army National Guard historyPosted on Oct 10, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos here courtesy of Hawaiʻi National Guard

 Link to bio here

 HONOLULU – Gov. David Ige administered the oath of office to Colonel Roy J. Macaraeg, who was promoted to brigadier general, today in a ceremony held at Washington Place.
 Maj.
 Gen. Arthur “Joe” Logan provided remarks.
 Macaraeg’s family and friends and current and retired military co-workers from the Guard and active duty attended the ceremony.